Just about everyone needs shelving. A lot of shelving you can buy is unsightly, one-size-fits-all, obtrusive.

 Towfigh was born in 1937 and passed away in 2019.
 He immigrated to the US in 1957 from Iran, and was excited to see with his own eyes buildings by Le Corbusier and Eero Saarinen in Massachusetts and New York.
 He loved Bauhaus buildings, the Guggenheim, and Kresge auditorium, as well Frank Lloyd Wrightâ€™s Fallingwater, the Eames house in Pacific Palisades, van der Roheâ€™s Farnsworth House, Johnsonâ€™s Glass House, and others.
 As a child in Tehran, the only mid-century modern building he had seen was a private residence by Iranian architect, Houshang Seyhoun, and it was a revelation to him: it communicated the idea that there is something more, something novel and different out there in the world of design, and you can push the boundaries with independence of mind.

-Since its origins in 1972, Rakks has been designed and manufactured by a loyal staff in the Massachusetts cities of Medford, Waltham, Millis, and now Needham.
+Since its origins in 1972, Rakks has been designed and manufactured by a loyal staff in the Massachusetts cities of Medford, Waltham, Millis, Needham, and now Westborough.